Spring 2016 | Volume 10, Issue 1

 About every two years, the Department of Housing Services switches caseload assignments.
-We just had a caseload switch effective March 1, 2014.
-The new assignments are listed on our contact page.
+Current assignments are listed on our contact page.

-Responses to the survey are requested by Friday, April 4, 2014.
+Responses to the survey are requested by April 30!
+Thanks for your help!

 Spring Safety Check-Up